 Total corporate loan origination in 2019 amounted to EUR 3.0 billion, compared to EUR 3.7 billion in 2018.
-As prepayments remain at an elevated level, close to our total origination, the corporate loan book decreased from EUR 9.7 billion to EUR 9.6 billion.
+As prepayments remain at an elevated level, close to our total origination, the corporate loan book decreased from EUR 9.0 billion to EUR 8.9 billion.
 The equity investment portfolio increased to EUR 303 million (2018: EUR 215 million), EUR 53 million is the result of investments and EUR 63 million is related to positive revaluation adjustments and distributions.
 These increases were off-set by EUR 32 million in divestments, of which EUR 27 million related to fund investments.
-As a result total corporate client assets remained stable at EUR 9.9 billion (2018: EUR 9.9 billion).
+The loan facility to Beequip is no longer part of the corporate client assets, but was transfered to Treasury on I January 2019.
+As a result total corporate client assets decreased to EUR 9.4 billion (2018: EUR 9.9 billion).